To search Publication Page by word, press <Ctrl-F>

 Katherine MacDonald (2010)

-Publication of a solo exhibition of painting and portraiture by Hamilton artist and teacher Katherine MacDonald.
+brochure for a solo exhibition of painting and portraiture by Hamilton artist and teacher Katherine MacDonald.

 Foreword by Ihor Holubizky.
 Essay by Tobi Bruce.

 McMaster Museum of Art (05/2010) 16 pp 16 col ill.

 Edited by Janice Hladki.
 Essays by Lisa Steele, Jeremy Todd, Julia Bryan-Wilson, Richard Fung & Patricia R. Zimmermann